 - Pulse Fraxel peel works great on sunspots, skin hyperpigmentation and fine lines

-- Most clients only require one treatment; however, additional treatments can provide even better results
+- Most patients only require one treatment; however, additional treatments can provide even better results

 - Laser settings will be tailored according to your skin type and available downtime